Maanya-mv/MeetingSummarizer/README.md

 ## Overview

-Meeting Summarizer is a Python-based application that allows users to upload an audio file and/or a meeting transcript.
+Meeting Summarizer is a Python-based application that allows users to upload an audio file of a meeting.
 The system processes the input, extracts key points, and generates a concise meeting summary.
 This eliminates manual note-taking and provides quick insights.

 ---